 I was initially a bit worried whether it would be worth the fee (cash flow is tight when you’re starting out) but I’ve definitely found it worth the investment.

 This is an affiliate link.
 If you sign up to Freeagent using this referral, we both get a 10% subscription discount for as long as we’re both FreeAgent customers.
 Awesome!

 Being freelance, I have to sort out all my finances myself – including my pension.
-I’ve recently set up a Penfold pension after several recommendations from other sole traders and Limited Company Directors.
+Last year, I set up a Penfold pension after several recommendations from other sole traders and Limited Company Directors.
 One of the things that clinched it for me was the option to choose a sustainable fund (BlackRock ESG fund, details here).
 At first, it was great.
 It felt like the best option on the market at the time and it was easy to transfer my pensions and manage my money.
 However, I started to realise that while ESG funds are better than non-ESG funds, my money was invested in lots of companies I wasn't happy with.
 Including Shell.
 That's right, my so-called sustainable pension I'd been so proud of was investing my funds in big oil.
 Ick.

 This is an affiliate link.
-If you sign up to Penfold using this referral, we both get a £25 bonus when you make your first payment.
+If you sign up to Pensionbee using this referral, we both get a £50 bonus when you successfully transfer your pension.
 Cool!

 My best app for sustainable investments: Nutmeg